-ANC's future efforts to execute requirements arising from the stipulations of this Agreement are subject to the provisions of the Anti-Deficiency Act.
+A. ANC's future efforts to execute requirements arising from the stipulations of this Agreement are subject to the provisions of the Anti-Deficiency Act.
 If compliance with the Anti-Deficiency Act alters or impairs ANC's ability to implement the stipulations of this Agreement, ANC shall consult in accordance with the amendment and termination procedures found at Stipulation XI and XII of this Agreement.
 No provision of this Agreement shall be interpreted to require obligation or payment of funds in violation of the Anti-Deficiency Act, Title 31 U.S.C. § 1341.

-XIV.
+XIII.
 Duration of Agreement

-This Agreement shall remain in full force and effect for ten (10) years after the date of the last signatory's signature.
-This Agreement shall be reviewed periodically, not less than five (5) years from the execution of the Agreement.
+- A. This Agreement shall remain in full force and effect for one (1) year after the date of the last signatory's signature.
+ANC is working on a new Agreement for execution before December 31, 2025.
+The new PA shall include updates to ANC property boundaries, archaeological research, operations and maintenance policies and practices, and Attachments A-F. When this new PA is executed, the terms of the new agreement will supersede the terms of this Agreement executed in 2024. - B. - C. This Agreement shall be reviewed periodically, not less than one (1) year from the execution of the Agreement.
 Sixty (60) calendar days prior to the date this Agreement would otherwise expire, ANC shall consult with the Signatories to determine whether the Agreement needs to be extended, amended, or terminated and take such actions as appropriate.